ysyk2021/ai-for-social-good-addressing-global-challenges-with-innovative-solutions/src/chapter-10-1.md

-# Ethical Considerations for AI Implementation in Social Good Initiatives

 As AI is increasingly used for social good initiatives, it is important to prioritize ethical considerations to ensure that the use of AI aligns with social good goals and priorities.
 In this chapter, we will discuss some of the ethical considerations for AI implementation in social good initiatives.